|Page tools: Print Page Print All RSS Search this Product|

 Consist of stocks of outputs that are held at the end of a period by the units that produced them prior to their being further processed, sold, delivered to other units or used in other ways and stocks of products acquired from other units that are intended to be used for intermediate consumption or for resale without further processing.

-Labour productivity estimates are indexes of real GDP per person employed or per hour worked.
-The estimates in the ASNA have been derived by dividing the chain volume measure of GDP by hours worked.
-Labour productivity indexes not only reflect the contribution of labour to changes in product per labour unit, but are also influenced by the contribution of capital and other factors affecting production.
+Indexes of real output per person employed or per hour worked.
+These are derived by dividing the chain volume measure of gross value added or GDP by hours worked.
+Labour productivity indexes not only reflect the contribution of labour to changes in production, but are also influenced by the contribution of capital and other factors affecting production.

 Consists of the ground, including the soil covering and any associated surface waters, over which ownership rights are enforced and from which economic benefits can be derived by their owners by holding or using them.